smoeding/puppet-openssl/README.md

 On RedHat based distributions the `certutil` binary is used to add the certificate to the system-wide NSS database in `/etc/pki/nssdb`.

+*Note:* The functionality behind this parameter will change in the next major version.
+Currently the certificates are installed using the `openssl::cert` defined type.
+Starting with the next major release the new type `openssl::cacert` will be used.
+On Debian/Ubuntu this will change the directory where trusted certificates are installed.

 ### Install a root CA certificate

 The defined type `openssl::cacert` installs a trusted CA certificate: